dolthub/docs/content/concepts/dolt/sql/databases.md

 ## Interaction with Dolt Version Control

-In Dolt, each database has it's own commit graph.
+In Dolt, each database has its own commit graph.
 So, Dolt version control is limited to a single database.
 You cannot commit changes across multiple databases in a single commit.
 You cannot share a log across multiple databases.
 Branches cannot be made across databases.

 Dolt databases are the unit of sharing.
 Clone, push, pull, and fetch act on individual databases.
 Thus, to create a copy of multiple databases, you must clone from multiple remotes.